Sacred Wonders and Sustainable Experiences – 5 European Marian Shrines Everyone Should Visit

 -

-Locals have particularly turned to the Macarena during difficult times – such as pandemics or economic crises – referring to her as “Seville’s Mother.”
+The locals particularly turned to the Macarena during difficult times – such as pandemics or economic crises – referring to her as “Seville’s Mother.”

 The Basilica of Macarena is one of Seville’s most significant religious centres.
 The local brotherhood (Hermandad de la Macarena) maintains the sanctuary, which hosts the most prominent events of Seville’s Holy Week (Semana Santa) each year.